Chicken Lo Mein. Ready in under 30 minutes and tastes way better and is healthier that takeout!

 - Heat 1 tablespoon of oil in a large skillet or wok.
 Add chicken (I had to cook it in two batches) and cook until browned and cooked through, 4-5 minutes.
 Transfer the chicken to a plate and set aside.

-- Add the other tablespoon of olive oil to the wok then add the mixed vegetables and bell pepper.
+- Add the other tablespoon of olive oil to the wok then add the mixed vegetables, bell pepper and ginger.
 Sauté for 2-3 minutes or until tender.

 - Add the sauce to the pan along with the cooked chicken and cooked noodles.